rogalvil/tgc/README.md

 # TGC Project

 This project is an e-commerce API built with Ruby on Rails.
+It provides endpoints to manage users, products, orders, and items.
+It also includes authentication.

 It uses Docker for containerization and has support for DevContainers to facilitate development in consistent environments.